leonawicz/treklogos/README.md

 On both counts, handling near-black and near-white colors is inherently challenging given the file format and included visual effects.

-Here are a couple examples using one of the logos:
+Here are three examples using one of the logos for each palette type:

 ``` r
 library(imgpalr)